laciKE/EsetLogParser/README.md

 This Python script can parse some content from `virlog.dat` files and convert this data to CSV format.
 This tool is based on reverse engineering the file format of `virlog.dat`, and work is in progress.
 For this reason, this scrit currently can not parse all the fields from `virlog.dat`.

+###Disclaimer
+Tested on current version of Eset Nod32 and Smart Security and also on versions from middle of 2016.
+Correct functionality of this script is not guaranteed, because the file format of `virlog.dat` is proprietary internal format of Eset and this format may change with new versions of Eset products.
+In this case please create an Issue and if it is possible, please also provide samples of `virlog.dat`.

 ##Supported fields
 - Detected object
 - Infiltration type